alac/alac.github.io/_posts/2016-10-02-statistical_significance.md

 ---
 layout: default_post
-longtitle: "Testing for Statistical Significance"
+longtitle: "testing for statistical significance"
-title: "Significance and the T-Test"
+title: "significance and the t-test"

 categories:
 - Statistics